Next Start

 To complicate matters, the precise time to deliver a spark of optimal performance varies.
 Ignition timing is not a “set it and forget it” task.
 As engine speed (RPM) increases, the spark plug needs to fire earlier in relation to the piston’s travel within the cylinder.
 To “advance” ignition timing is to deliver the spark earlier; to “retard” ignition timing is to deliver the spark later.

-Older motorcycles, prior to electronic engine control, used simple mechanical devices to advance or retard time based on engine need.
+Older motorcycles, prior to electronic engine control and the CDI box, used simple mechanical devices to advance or retard time based on engine need.

 While these basic systems worked, they were limited by their need for upkeep and their inability to deliver on increasingly stringent emissions requirements.
 Modern electronic ignition systems automatically adjust spark timing to compensate to a range of engine demands.